Secure Local Memory MCP Server avatar

 Share

-1. Platform / batch mode (default on Apify): you pass a list of commands (or a single query) in the actor input.
+2. Platform / batch mode: you pass a list of commands (or a single query) in the Actor input.
 Each command is executed, the encrypted vault is persisted, and one result row per command is pushed to the dataset.

-2. Stdio MCP mode: when no commands are supplied and a process pipes JSON-RPC into stdin, the actor speaks MCP (JSON-RPC 2.0) over stdin/stdout so it can be wired into an MCP client as a local server.
+3. Local stdio MCP mode: when the Actor is run locally with no commands and a process pipes JSON-RPC into stdin, it speaks MCP (JSON-RPC 2.0) over stdin/stdout so it can be wired into an MCP client as a local server.

 What it does